Contents

 An opened file that is meant to be read or written.

-WriteFile(nominal,ptr contents) → (nominal,ptr contents)
+WriteFile(new,ptr contents) → (new,ptr contents)

 console 🔝